Catholic Charities, 125 volunteers team up to feed homeless

 “We shouldn’t have this problem here,” said Leslie Carmine, spokeswoman for Catholic Charities of Southern Nevada.
 “We shouldn’t have this problem in America at all.
 Here (in Las Vegas), we are known for entertainment, extravagant food and drinks.
 It’s kind of where people come to escape things, and then there are those that get left behind.
 At least we can care for them and try to help them get back on their feet.”

 Smith is one of about 40 men in the organization’s employment program.
-He said he feels like he received the greatest Christmas present this year: a job offer.
-Smith is slated to start a full-time job at Station Casinos after the New Year.
+He said he feels as if he received the greatest Christmas present this year: a job offer.
+Smith is slated to start a full-time job at Station Casinos in the new year.

 “I was waiting for the other shoe to drop, and the shoe actually fit me this time,” he said.